sflaming/matter/README.md

 # matter
-matter is a zsh script that adds matting (a border) to images, which makes them fancy 💁‍♂️.
+matter is a zsh script that adds a mat (a border) to images, which makes them fancy 💁‍♂️.

 ## Right??
 ![2021_11_22_20211030_DSCF7297__35_borderized_match](https://user-images.githubusercontent.com/17396560/163601446-a7e5ff05-a8fe-4e1b-a505-bccffcff50d3.jpg)